France vs. Senegal World Cup Odds

 MarketFranceDrawOpponentPrediction Market

-World Cup winner+809 (11.0%)——Polymarket
+World Cup winner+809 (11.0%)Polymarket

-World Cup winner+770 (11.5%)——Kalshi
+World Cup winner+770 (11.5%)Kalshi

-vs Senegal (June 16)-223 (69.0%)+317 (24.0%)+525 (16.0%)Kalshi
+France vs Senegal (June 16)-223 (69.0%)+317 (24.0%)+525 (16.0%)Kalshi

-vs Playoff Winner (June 22)TBDTBDTBDTBD
+France vs Iraq (June 22)TBDTBDTBDTBD

-vs Norway (June 26)TBDTBDTBDTBD
+France vs Norway (June 26)TBDTBDTBDTBD

 • France v Norway (June 26, Boston): France’s group stage campaign ends with an exciting showdown with Norway.
 The Norwegians boast a stellar attack, featuring Erling Haaland, Alexander Sørloth, and Martin Ødegaard.
 They finished top of their qualifying group – ahead of Italy – with a 100% winning record.
-This game could determine who finishes top of Group I.
+This game could determine who finishes top of Group I. France is the favorite, trading at 57% with Kalshi.

 If Les Bleus win Group I, they’ll be back in New Jersey for the Round of 32.
 They will face a third-place team from Group C, D, F, G, or H, and they’ll be the overwhelming favorites to win.
 Their most likely opponent in the Round of 16 is Germany.
 That could be the most high-profile clash of the round, but France would be the slight favorite.